choobs/choobs-wp-mailchimp/README.md

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go to "Mailchimp" from the menu and update Mailchimp settings.

+## Usage
+Visit the [wiki](https://github.com/choobs/choobs-wp-mailchimp/wiki) to learn how to use the plugin.

 ## Frequently Asked Questions
 **Do I need an active Mailchimp account?**